Service information and answers to some frequently asked questions about Skywalk Paragliders.

 Takeoff weight is calculated by adding the weight of the pilot including clothes to the weight of the equipment.
 The equipment consists of the harness, the reserve chute, the paraglider itself, and any flight instruments and other baggage you may carry (e.g. rucksack, etc.).

 What information does the type certificate provide?

-The individual type certificates (homologation / certification) provide information about the extreme flight behavior of the glider.
-The flying maneuvers are usually simulated over a lake in calm conditions.
-However, in thermal or turbulent conditions, the extreme flight behavior of the glider can often be more aggressive.
+The individual type certificates (homologation / certification) provide information about the extreme flight behaviour of the glider.
+The flying manoeuvres are usually simulated over a lake in calm conditions.
+However, in thermal or turbulent conditions, the extreme flight behaviour of the glider can often be more aggressive.

-Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behavior.
+Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behaviour.
 The paraglider needs a little more lead when flying on speed bar, otherwise the glider could be braked unintentionally, leading to a loss of performance.
-When performing extreme flying maneuvers, shortening the brake lines too much can cause complications during recovery from collapses, parachutal stall, etc.
+When performing extreme flying manoeuvres, shortening the brake lines too much can cause complications during recovery from collapses, parachutal stall, etc.